5 Tips to Strengthen Your Hiring Strategy and Attract Top Talent

 Instead of ranking candidates based on keywords in a resume, years of experience, or work history alone, evaluate each candidate as a whole.
 Consider things like work ethic, flexibility, and real-world experience over professional expertise and technical skills.

-You may discover that the perfect fit for your open role has an exceptional work ethic and project leadership experience but got passed over by an ATS because they don't have a Salesforce certification.
+You may discover that the perfect fit for your open role has an exceptional work ethic and project leadership experience but got passed over because they don't have a Salesforce certification.
 Of course, candidates need certain skills to complete a job, but the unquantifiable qualities on top of those skills can truly make or break the deal.
-For example, a former construction contractor has likely mastered budgeting, time management, and conflict mediation, all valuable skills that could transition into a corporate management role with some upskilling and a new certification or two.
+For example, a former construction contractor has likely mastered budgeting, time management, and conflict mediation — all valuable skills that could transition into a corporate management role with some upskilling and a new certification or two.

 This holistic evaluation process opens up new talent sources, and upskilling makes it easy to get your new hires up to speed on various technical tools and platforms.
 It helps you fill your pipeline with best-fit leads, which means new hires will join your team with authentic passion and deliver a high standard of work across projects.
-It also gives you access to diverse candidates you may have previously missed due to resume qualifications, or industry fit, with real-world experiences and unique skills that will make them an invaluable part of your team.
+It also gives you access to a broader range of candidates you may have previously missed due to resume qualifications or industry fit, with real-world experiences and unique skills that will make them an invaluable part of your team.

 As you scale and uncover new recruiting needs, goals, and strategies, you'll likely need external support to make your vision a reality.
 Big-box staffing agencies or generic job listing sites typically match candidates to hiring managers based on resumes or a high-level list of skills, but these connections aren't built to last.

-Instead, boost your staffing and recruiting efforts with a pipeline support partner committed to meeting your organizational goals and connecting you with ideal candidates from diverse backgrounds and non-traditional talent pools.
+Instead, strengthen your hiring strategy with a pipeline support partner committed to meeting your organizational goals and connecting you with ideal candidates from various backgrounds and non-traditional talent pools.

-CareerCircle offers the support you need to improve your recruiting strategy, build an equitable talent pipeline, and add exceptional employees to your workforce.
+CareerCircle offers the support you need to improve your hiring strategy, build an inclusive talent pipeline, and add exceptional employees to your workforce.
 Our specialized IT upskilling produces the workforce leaders of tomorrow, while holistic candidate-to-career matching ensures applicants are an excellent fit for your business.

 Reach out to our team today to learn more about our talent marketplace and our commitment to creating equity in the workforce.